Charles C. Hughes Stadium: Sacramento Surge

-Former NFL Europe football team the Sacramento Surge, the only American team to ever win the World Bowl, played its inaugural season at Hughes Stadium in 1991, before relocating to Hornet Stadium on the Sacramento State University campus in 1992.
+Former World League of American Football football team the Sacramento Surge, the only American team to ever win the World Bowl, played its inaugural season at Hughes Stadium in 1991, before relocating to Hornet Stadium on the Sacramento State University campus in 1992.
 The Sacramento Surge played five home games at Hughes Stadium, with ticket prices ranging from $40 to $100.

 The Sacramento Surge, which played in the World League of American Football (WLAF) in 1991 and 1992, featured many notable football stars.
 The team was coached by Kay Stephenson, former Buffalo Bills quarterback and head coach, with Charlie Sumner as the defensive coordinator and Jim Haslett as the defensive assistant coach.
 Mike Keller served as General Manager, while Special Projects was led by Jack Youngblood, who also partnered with Joe Starkey and Ronnie Lott on the Surge radio broadcasts KRAK.
 Future professional wrestler Bill Goldberg also played for the team.

 In 1992, the Surge played in the World Bowl.
 The Surge won the game, 21–17, behind quarterback David Archer's MVP performance (22 completions of 33 attempts for 286 yards, two touchdowns and one interception).
 The game would be the only World Bowl involving two North American-based WLAF teams, as well as the only World Bowl played on North American soil.

 The Surge was owned by Fred Anderson, who, upon the WLAF going on hiatus after the 1992 season, continued Sacramento's professional football presence by forming the Sacramento Gold Miners, which played in the Canadian Football League for three years, albeit at Hornet Stadium.